26 Dec How To Pay For Facebook Ads In Nigeria: A Step-by-Step Guide

 Your Facebook ads payment is most likely to fail if you are using the local card payment option in Nigeria.
 This is due to the restriction placed on cards for international transaction.
-Create a naira ads account with the step above and you are ready to start your Facebook ads with no more card decline on spend limit on card.
+Create a naira ads account with the step above and you are ready to start your Facebook ads with no more card decline on spend limit on the card.

 What are the list of recommended banks cards for Facebook ads?

-Based on experience and the banks we have used overtime, we recommend, Zenith bank MasterCard, GTB naira MasterCard, Access Bank Visa card, UBA debit MasterCard and FCMB card for your Facebook ads payment in Nigeria.
+Based on experience and the banks we have used over time, we recommend, Zenith bank MasterCard, GTB Naira MasterCard, Access Bank Visa card, UBA debit MasterCard and FCMB card for your Facebook ads payment in Nigeria.

 With the step by step guide above on how to pay for your Facebook ads in Nigeria, we are confident that you are able to start running your campaigns again without challenges on spend limit by banks or card decline.
 You can also contact the best Facebook ads agency in Nigeria if you are looking to partner with a Digital Marketing agency in Nigeria to manage your Facebook ads while you focus on other business processes.
 We hope you got value here!
 Don’t hold back, kindly share this article with your network.